 These are some of the best potassium rich foods that you can add to your diet to meet your individual potassium RDA.

-Most whole foods like fruits, vegetables, meats, dairy, nuts, and seafood are considered great food sources of potassium.
+Most whole foods like fruits, vegetables, meats, dairy, and seafood are considered great food sources of potassium.

 meals a day should give you the appropriate potassium RDA.

 What is the ideal ratio of potassium to sodium to avoid hypertension?